 |Lower academic achievements||+||+||+||–||+|

-Fetal alcohol spectrum disorder: a group of conditions that can occur in neonates whose mothers consume heavy amounts of alcohol during their pregnancy.
+Fetal alcohol spectrum disorder Fetal alcohol spectrum disorder Fetal alcohol spectrum disorder (FASD) is a group of neonatal pediatric disorders caused by maternal alcohol consumption during pregnancy.
+The term entails a range of physical and neurodevelopmental effects.
+Classification is based on severity and clinical presentation.
+Fetal Alcohol Spectrum Disorder: a group of conditions that can occur in neonates whose mothers consume heavy amounts of alcohol during their pregnancy Pregnancy The status during which female mammals carry their developing young (embryos or fetuses) in utero before birth, beginning from fertilization to birth.
+Pregnancy: Diagnosis, Physiology, and Care.
 Problems may include characteristic craniofacial changes, short height, low body weight, small head size, low intelligence, behavior issues, and hearing impairments.

 Sign up now and get free access to Lecturio with concept pages, medical videos, and questions for your medical education.